 Looking for a free, business-oriented design?
 This one's worth a look.
-These layouts could be repurposed for a whole host of design situations, and they're free to download and use today.
+These layouts could be repurposed for a host of design situations.
+They're free to download and use today.

-Here's another free business proposal template InDesign file that you can download and add to your collection, right now.
+Here's another free business proposal template InDesign file.
+You can download and add to your collection, right now.
 These layouts have plenty of potential for a variety of projects.

 How to Make Great Business Proposal in InDesign